 Or the battery of a remote-control car you offer explodes in someone’s living room and burns the carpet and sofa, which now need to be replaced.

-If your customers sue you to pay their medical bills or replace their damaged property and you have insurance, the insurance company will help pay to defend you in a lawsuit and cover any settlement that may be awarded.
+If you're insured and customers sue you to pay their medical bills or replace their damaged property, the insurance company will help pay to defend you in a lawsuit and cover any awarded settlements.
 Or your coverage might help resolve the situation before you even go to court.